Non-local quantum field theory from doubly special relativity: Introduction

-The aim of this work is to formulate a DSR QFT in position space, following the geometrical construction version in momentum space carried out in~\cite{Franchino-Vinas:2022fkh}.
-Due to the infinite number of derivatives involved, our proposal leads to a non-local QFT that can be used to effectively describe simultaneously the QFTs derived from string theory, causal set theory, and, for the first time, DSR (see the discussion of the companion paper~\cite{ourpaper}).
+The aim of this work is to formulate a DSR QFT in position space, following the {geometrical-based version} in momentum space carried out in~\cite{Franchino-Vinas:2022fkh}.
+Due to the infinite number of derivatives involved, our proposal leads to a non-local QFT that can be used to effectively describe simultaneously the QFTs derived from string theory, causal set theory, and, for the first time, DSR (see the discussion of~\cite{Relancio:2024loc}).
 In the DSR setting, we describe how to modify the usual QFT's building blocks in order to take into account the deformed symmetries of DSR.
-We also explain how the Klein--Gordon, Dirac, and electromagnetic Lagrangians are modified.
-For the latter, and considering the particular metric found to be privileged from a geometrical approach to DSR~\cite{Relancio:2020rys}, we find that the electric potential of a point charge does not diverge at the origin only for AdS space, diverging for dS.
-For full details of the calculations in this work, refer to the supplementary document \cite{ourpaper}.
+We also explain how the Klein--Gordon, Dirac, and electromagnetic (EM) Lagrangians are modified.
+For the latter, and considering the particular metric found to be privileged from a geometrical approach to DSR~\cite{Relancio:2020rys}, we find that the electric potential of a point charge does not diverge at the origin for AdS space, while it does for the dS case.